Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Introduction and Related Work

-In this work, we study an \emph{interacting P\'{o}lya urn model} for opinion dynamics, originating from \cite{socialPressure2021}, that captures a system of agents who might be untruthful due to their local social interactions.
 This model consists of $n$ agents on a fixed network communicating on an issue with two basic sides, $0$ and $1$.
 Each agent has an \emph{inherent belief} (true and unchanging), which is either $0$ or $1$, and an honesty parameter $\tilde \gamma$.
 Then the agents communicate their \emph{declared opinions} to their neighbors at discrete time steps: at each step $t = 1, 2, \dots$, all the agents simultaneously declare one of the two opinions (i.e. either `$0$' or `$1$'), which is then observed by their neighbors; the declarations of all the agents at any given step are made at random and independently of each other but with probabilities determined by their inherent belief, honesty parameter, and the ratio of the two declared opinions observed by the agent up to the current time.
 This can represent scenarios where agents (say, people using social media) alter their statements to better fit in with the opinions they have observed from others in the past; it may also represent scenarios where the agents update their opinions according to the declared opinions of others, but retain a bias towards their original position.

-The goal of this model is to shed light on how opinions might evolve in the presence of social pressure.
+\fi The goal of this model is to shed light on how opinions might evolve in the presence of social pressure.
 Jadbabaie et al. \cite{socialPressure2021} considered whether it is possible to infer a person's true or inherent belief from their declared opinions under this model, specifically studying an aggregate estimator on a complete graph network.